 Deadline April 1

-For more grant offers check out these websites periodically: Mira’s List and Res Artis (can be sorted by deadlines or countries, however not all are free in this list, some are paid retreats).
-Read also our former posts: Get the Money!
+For more grant offers, check out this website periodically: Res Artis (can be sorted by deadlines or countries, however not all listed are free, some are paid retreats).
+Read also my former posts: Get the Money!
 Apply! and 10 Important Steps when Applying for Grants.

 Everyone knows Kickstarter and IndieGoGo in the meantime.
 But there are other sources to fund writing projects, workshops, prints, publicizing efforts or lectures.
 Writers and small publishers are offered quite a number of grants and funding money.
 Most are geared towards projects, rather than core funding.
 Think writing projects for example instead of business/office supply or salaries.

 Show an interest in the Funders’ organization, call them for further information and find out the name of the person you should address the proposal if it is not stated specifically.